allan1in/knowledge/English_learning.md

 I'm adding a bounty to my question because so many prominent CSS frameworks and web developers use em-based media queries that I'm convinced there must be good reason(s) for doing so.

+Basically, you have all your partials stuffed into 7 different folders.

+Sass Boilerplate